 There is an elaborate display of jewelry, boxes, and textiles gifted to the newlywed couple.
 The jewelry here reminded me of fine filigree work.

 A beadwork tablecloth is worth a look at from close quarters.
-In fact, the amount of needlework involved tells about the work women did of preparing for the weddings in the family.
+In fact, the amount of needlework involved tells about the work women did of preparing for weddings in the family.
 Silver, a symbol of family status was used liberally for wedding gifts.
 Again in designs, you see an influence of Indian, Chinese & Malay designs.
 Wooden furniture was also an essential part of the gifts or dowry.

-Wedding bed is an elaborate piece of furniture and must see at Peranakan Museum.
+Wedding bed is an elaborate piece of furniture and must see at the museum.

 Chinese ethnicity is a big element in Peranakans.
 So it is not surprising that they have Porcelain as a prized collection.
 Like the culturally diverse community, their porcelain collections are also painted in vivid colors.
 I saw pink, yellow, and green as dominant colors in the porcelain displayed here and learned that they are called Nyonya ware porcelain.

 What is a must-see here is stacked tiffin boxes of colorful porcelain.

 It is a very well designed museum with lots of information through pictures, videos, multi-media.
 There are small punching machines where you can punch and take away your favorite designs.

 The best part of the museum and I must admit the most unexpected one was to pick up one of those old telephone boxes and listen to a typical conversation between Peranakan ladies.
 You hear their language.
 The topics they talk about.
 How they connect to each other.
 And of course, you laugh your heart out as an eavesdropper.